abokth/swamid-errorurl/README.md

 1. Upload the contents of php to, for example, https://saml-error.example.com
 1. Tell your federation operator to set the errorURL of your Identity Provider to https://saml-error.example.com/?errorurl_code=ERRORURL_CODE&errorurl_ts=ERRORURL_TS&errorurl_rp=ERRORURL_RP&errorurl_tid=ERRORURL_TID&errorurl_ctx=ERRORURL_CTX

-The JSP version (in the jsp directory):
+The JSP version (in the jsp directory) - Apache Tomcat:

 1. Replace logo.png with your own logo
 1. Update at least DISPLAYNAME and EMAIL in WEB-INF/resources/texts.\*.json